 Client: Skagit Watershed Council

-Case Study: Peak worked with staff and educators to develop a communication framework to educate and engage a variety of people in the diversely populated Skagit community.
-Our engagement plan included a photo contest, blogs, establishing a social media presence, and the creation of a yearly Resource Guide comprised of 50+ environmental education and stewardship efforts.
-Our engagement campaign included hashtags with unifying themes and a survey designed of fifty organizations that provide environmental education in Skagit County.
+Case Study: Peak worked with staff and educators to develop a communication campaign to educate and engage a variety of constituents in Skagit County.
+Our engagement plan included a photo contest, blogs, a new Facebook page, and a Resource Guide comprised of 50+ environmental education organizations.

 Testimonial: "Peak has consistently provided the Skagit Watershed Council with quality consulting services.
 They have provided research and advice in support of our strategic planning efforts, including highly skilled facilitation services.
 We would highly recommend them to any organization seeking professional services."
 Richard Brocksmith, Skagit Watershed Council, Executive Director